Keep a journal.

-Bipolar Disorder and severe or life threatening depression (suicidal thoughts, psychosis, or vegetative symptoms - staying in bed, not eating or caring for basic needs) are special cases in which medications are often a necessary element of treatment.
+Bipolar Disorder and severe or life threatening depression (suicidal thoughts, psychosis, or vegetative symptoms - staying in bed, not eating or caring for basic needs) are special cases in which medical care is important, at least during the crisis phase.
 Meditation practices (introspective practices) in these severe cases should only be undertaken with competent supervision and instruction, and in some cases is not recommended at all.

 Exogenous Depression: Depression that is related to outer circumstances and the negative or distorted thoughts about ourselves in relation to those circumstances.
 Although the source of the depression may be "external," the result often does have an actual affect on the brain chemistry.